This is an introduction and guide to the TracPlus Automated Monitoring Service (AMS).

 - Scroll down to the AMS section.
 Click on ‘Register.’

-- If you have a Flightcell DZM, set Of Concern, Overdue and Stationary Limit to appropriate values by pressing the < and > buttons.
+- If you have a Flightcell DZM or RockAIR, set Of Concern, Overdue and Stationary Limit to appropriate values by pressing the < and > buttons.
 If you have an MDT-860, these settings are made on the terminal and take precedence over any settings made here.

 - Click ‘Register’ to enable AMS for the installation.